 - Numbness or tingling into the upper extremities

 - Discomfort and pain when remaining in the same position for too long

 - Loss of sleep due to pain and discomfort

 - Arm weakness

 - Inability to fully stand up or sit up straight

 Why do I have neck pain?

 Neck pain is most commonly caused by injury to the tissues or bone structures in the neck; however, certain degenerative conditions can also lead to neck pain.
-Some common conditions that give you a pain in your neck include:
+Some common conditions that give you pain in your neck include:

 - Muscle strains.
 The muscles in your neck can become strained by overuse.
 Even something as simple as sitting at your desk all day with your neck craned toward the computer screen can lead to a strain in your neck muscles.

 - Nerve compression.
-If you have a herniated disc in your neck, or narrowing of the foramen (space where the nerves exit the spine), the nerves that branch out from your spinal cord can become compressed.
+If you have a herniated disc in your neck or a narrowing of the foramen (space where the nerves exit the spine), the nerves that branch out from your spinal cord can become compressed.
 In some cases, nerve pain can even extend from the neck all the way down to the hands and fingers — a condition known as “radiculopathy.”